4 releases

 Example use from main method

-Annotate the main method with #[dynamic_services_main]
+Annotate the main method with the #[dynamic_services_main]

 #[dynamic_services_main]